China, Solomon Islands sign policing pact in upgrade of ties | Law-Order

 China, Solomon Islands sign policing pact in upgrade of ties

-Sogavare also met Chinese President Xi Jinping and the two agreed to establish a comprehensive strategic partnership, according to Chinese state television.
-"China and Pacific island countries are both developing countries and should strengthen mutual assistance within the framework of South-South cooperation," Xi said in his meeting with Sogavare.
+China and the Solomon Islands on Monday signed a deal on police cooperation as part of an upgrade of their relations to a "comprehensive strategic partnership", four years after the Pacific nation switched ties from Taiwan to China.
+The police cooperation pact was among nine deals signed after Solomon Islands Prime Minister Manasseh Sogavare met with Chinese Premier Li Qiang in Beijing, underlining his nation's foreign policy shift.

-China and the Solomon Islands on Monday signed a deal on police cooperation as part of upgrading their relations to a "comprehensive strategic partnership", four years after the Pacific nation switched ties from Taiwan to China.
+China and the Solomon Islands on Monday signed a deal on police cooperation as part of an upgrade of their relations to a "comprehensive strategic partnership", four years after the Pacific nation switched ties from Taiwan to China.

-The police cooperation pact was among nine deals signed after Solomon Islands Prime Minister Manasseh Sogavare met with Chinese Premier Li Qiang in Beijing, underlining his nation's foreign policy shift to seek opportunities beyond the region.
+The police cooperation pact was among nine deals signed after Solomon Islands Prime Minister Manasseh Sogavare met with Chinese Premier Li Qiang in Beijing, underlining his nation's foreign policy shift.
 Sogavare arrived in China on Sunday for his first visit since the two countries struck a security pact last year, to the alarm of the United States and neighbours including Australia.

 "In just four years, the relationship between China and the Solomon Islands has developed rapidly, and we can now say that it is very fruitful," Li told Sogavare.
 Sogavare, in turn, thanked China for its role in addressing global challenges including peace and sustainable development.
 He added that his country had "a lot to learn" from China's experience.

-When Sogavare came to power in 2019, he switched the nation's diplomatic ties from Taiwan to Beijing, which claims the democratically governed island as part of its territory.
+Sogavare switched his nation's diplomatic ties from Taiwan to Beijing when he came to power in 2019.
+Beijing claims democratically governed Taiwan as part of its own territory.
 Last month, Sogavare called for a review of a 2017 security treaty with Australia in a meeting with the Australian defence minister.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)